barrucadu/memo.barrucadu.co.uk/memos/interesting-research.markdown

 - Conference on File and Storage Technologies (FAST)
 - Conference on Programming Language Design and Implementation (PLDI)
 - International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS)
-- International Conference on Automated Software Engineering (ASA)
+- International Conference on Automated Software Engineering (ASE)
 - International Conference on Object Oriented Programming Systems, Languages & Applications (OOPSLA, now SPLASH)
 - Symposium on Principles and Practice of Parallel Programming (PPoPP)
 - Symposium on Principles of Programming Languages (POPL)